Shardul Thakur wants to buy his dad a car after IPL 7 bid

-Shardul Thakur, one of the several Mumbai players to strike it rich yesterday, wants to make life for father in his farm more comfortable
+Shardul Thakur, one of the several Mumbai players to strike it rich yesterday at the Indian Premier League 7 auction, wants to make life for father in his farm more comfortable

 Mumbai's Ranji Trophy team may not have delivered as per expectations after being knocked out in the Ranji Trophy quarter-final, but its players received a windfall at the Indian Premier League (IPL) Player Auction in Bangalore.